New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: The number of different minimum locating-dominating codes in paths

-Let $S$ be an LD-code in $P_n$, where $n \geq 5$.
-Then $S$ belongs, as we shall see, to one of the following categories based on the pattern of codewords in the final few vertices of the path (see Figure~\ref{fig:polun-loppu}):
+\begin{proof} Let $S$ be an LD-code in $P_n$, where $n \geq 5$.
+Anticipating the recursion formula in Equation~\eqref{eq:koodien-lkm}, the code $S$ is classified into the following three categories based on the pattern of codewords in the final few vertices of the path:

 \begin{itemize} \item $v_n \in S$,

 \item $v_n\notin S$ and $v_{n-1}, v_{n-2} \in S$, or